Cal, Towns on UK Alumni Charity Game

 Much like he did at UMass, when his players graduated at nearly 80 percent, Calipari has stressed academics.
 Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor's degrees, and all 10 players at UK who were eligible to graduate by the end of their senior years walked away with a degree in hand, while two (Jarrod Polson and Patrick Patterson) earned a degree in just three years.

 As someone who prides himself on helping young men reach their dreams, he has placed 31 players in the NBA during his college coaching career, including 19 over his first five seasons at Kentucky.
 The 19 picks over that five-season span is the most of any coach.

 In 2010, five of his UK players were selected in the first round for the first time in NBA history.
 He followed that up with four players in the draft in 2011, six players in 2012 -- the most in a two-round draft — two in 2013, two in 2014 and another six in 2015.
 The 2015 haul included four lottery picks, tying the most in NBA history.

 Overall, he's churned out 19 NBA draft picks, 15 first-rounders, two No. 1 overall selections, five top-five picks and nine lottery selections at Kentucky.
-Since the 2008 draft, 22 of Coach Cal's players have been taken in the NBA Draft, including 17 first-rounders.
+Since the 2008 draft, 24 of Coach Cal's players have been taken in the NBA Draft, including 17 first-rounders.
 Calipari has produced a top-10 pick in seven straight drafts.
 No other school has had a first-rounder in each of the last seven drafts.

 Included in Calipari's NBA success are three No. 1 overall picks (Derrick Rose, Wall and Davis) over a five-year period.
 No other coach has had three No. 1 picks, and 2012 was the first time two players from the same team (Davis and Kidd-Gilchrist) were taken with the top two picks in the draft.

 After bringing the University of Massachusetts basketball program to national prominence in the ‘90s and resurrecting the Memphis basketball program in the 2000s, Calipari became the 22nd coach in UK history and seventh in the last 80 years.